RobAntunes/Skye/README.md

 -	Accessibility: Built-in accessibility features ensure components are usable by all users.
 -	Customization: Easily extend or override default behaviors using JavaScript.

-### kye Utility Components: Extending Single File Components
+### Skye Utility Components: Extending Single File Components

 Skye provides a set of utility components that can be used inside templates or functional components to handle common responsive and layout patterns.